 In this case, from BS-BS interference perspective, the network that modifies the default DL transmission direction into UL will not interfere the other network while it will receive additional interference from the other network.

-When the MS-MS interference can be neglected, the ECC Decision (11)06baseline out of block power limit can be adopted without requiring regulatory intervention.
+In most circumstances, MS-MS interference will be negligible because terminals typically transmit intermittently and many will be mobile so any interference would be transient.
+(October 2018)

 It is expected that some 5G use cases will imply the deployment of MSs that are in fixed positions and close to each other.
 In some of those specific scenarios, the MS-MS interference might not be negligible anymore: no specific studies were performed with this respect.
+Therefore, in case of MSs that are in fixed positions and close to each other, no conclusion can be derived on the applicability of the ECC baseline out of block power limit.

 A general framework could be defined at the national level specifying the scope of semi-synchronised operation in terms of geographical areas: defining whether and in which types of scenario downlink slots may be unilaterally converted to uplink slots should take into account situations when MS-MS interferences can be considered acceptable and when they cannot, assuming MS RF requirements are handled by SDOs and associated harmonised standards.

 "UL to DL modifications": the default UL transmission direction in the flexible part is modified into DL